Shoelace Knot Comparison

 - Fifth place goes to the Double Ian Knot, although it can be fickle when it comes to untying.

-- Sixth place goes to the four very similar secure knots: Ian's Secure Knot, Surgeon's Knot, Turquoise Turtle Knot and Better Bow Knot.
+- Sixth place goes to the five quite similar secure knots: Ian's Secure Knot, Surgeon's Knot, Turquoise Turtle Knot and Better Bow Knot and Berluti Knot.

 - Although similar in technique to the above, the Equality Knot is a little trickier to tie because it is done "sideways".